STOCKSCH 165 – Intro to Sustainable Agriculture and Food Systems

 Course Outline and Weekly Topics:

 Students are responsible for completing weekly modules including assigned readings, videos, presentations, and other assignments.
-Please refer to Blackboard for details and due dates.
+Please refer to Canvas for details and due dates.

 This class fulfills requirements for all three of the online programs offered by the University of Massachusetts Stockbridge School of Agriculture in Sustainable Food and Farming: